Mature Masculine

 Steady interest: He maintains living interest in what he's doing.
 He returns again and again with genuine curiosity rather than dull repetition.

-True persistence is firm but kind, strong but tender.
-The Warrior who masters it stays in honest contact with reality through difficulty, turning toward what is real without violence toward himself.
+True persistence is firm but kind, strong but not harsh.
+The Warrior who gets this right stays in honest contact with what's actually happening, even when it's hard.
+He faces reality without attacking himself in the process.